Ink attack on woman who accused Rajasthan minister's son of rape | Law-Order

 ''The blue liquid prima facie looks like ink.
 In the matter, a case under section 195 A (threatening any person to give false evidence), 506 (criminal intimidation), 323 (voluntarily causing hurt) and 34 (common intention) of the Indian Penal Code was registered at the Shaheen Bagh police station and an investigation is underway,'' she added.

-The DCP said police are looking for CCTV footage from the area to identify the culprits and ascertain the sequence of events.
+The DCP said police were looking for CCTV footage from the area to identify the culprits and ascertain the sequence of events.

-Taking to Twitter on Sunday, Delhi Commission for Women chairperson Swati Maliwal said she would be issuing a notice to the Delhi Police to file an FIR for the attack on the woman and accused Rajasthan Chief Minister Ashok Gehlot of saving his minister's son.
+Taking to Twitter on Sunday, Delhi Commission for Women (DCW) chairperson Swati Maliwal accused Rajasthan Chief Minister Ashok Gehlot of trying to shield his minister's son.

-''The girl who accused Rohit Joshi, son of Rajasthan Minister Mahesh Joshi of rape was thrown some substance by two unidentified people in Delhi.....@ashokgehlot51 sir, instead of saving your minister's son, arrest him.
-I am issuing notice to Delhi Police for FIR on this attack (sic),'' she tweeted.
+''The woman who accused Rohit Joshi, son of Rajasthan minister Mahesh Joshi, of rape was attacked with some liquid by two unidentified people in Delhi.....@ashokgehlot51 sir, instead of shielding your minister's son, arrest him.
+I am issuing a notice to the Delhi Police for an FIR on this attack,'' she tweeted in Hindi.

+In a notice issued to the Delhi Police later, the DCW sought a copy of the FIR registered in the matter, details of the accused arrested, steps taken to ensure the safety and security of the victim, and an action-taken report.

 The Delhi Police on Friday questioned Rohit Joshi in connection with the rape case registered against him.
 This was a day after a Delhi court granted him anticipatory bail in the case.